 CSEC is designed to meet additional curriculum requirements for a focused degree in cybersecurity systems as defined by the National Initiative on Cybersecurity Education (NICE) and the National Security Agency Center of Academic Excellence in Cyber Defense (NSA CAE-CD).

-The CSEC degree plan differs with the CIS degree plan with the addition of six key courses:
+The CSEC degree shares many courses with the CIS degree plans but differs with the addition of six key courses:

 Our goal is to develop students who will become enlightened and productive citizens in the community.
 The CSEC curriculum is designed to prepare students to be highly competitive in the rapidly changing field of cybersecurity.
 Graduates from the program can expect to find meaningful and interesting careers working in both the private sector in business and industry, or within a broad range of government agencies.
 The CSEC curriculum using three professional development methods to assist the student into becoming a leader in their field.